RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 #### IPython console

 * Add an option to use a tight layout with inline plots.
+It is present in `Preferences > IPython console > Graphics`.
+* Add an option an turn on/off Jedi completions.
+It is present in `Preferences > IPython console > Advanced`.

 ----